mrun0205/IFCB_FieldGuide/README.md

   Shutdown the IFCB and disconnect from monitor.
 Connect using a remote connection through VNC and make sure the IFCB is not experiencing "small window VNC connection" issues.
 This issue sometimes shows up after several reboots of the system and can be fixed by attaching a small dongle on the VGA connector of the IFCB, and is available from McLane labs on request.

+  Note: For Versalogic CPUs introduced in 2024 by McLane and for NVIDIA CPUs used by Brosnahan lab from 2023 there is an HDMI connection to use for monitor connection so there is no "small window" problem any more.
+For NVIDIA CPUs the USB connection on the board needs to be taped in place so the reagent bags do not disconnect power to the board.

 ## 4.2.
 Cellular modem set up